venkatdas/React-A-Z/advanced-topics-hooks-react.md

 - Use Hooks in the Same Order:
 If you have multiple hooks in a component, make sure to use them in the same order on every render.
 This ensures that the React reconciler can correctly associate the state and updates with the corresponding hooks.

+- Don't Call Hooks Conditionally:
+Hooks should always be called unconditionally and not inside conditional statements.
+React relies on the order and number of hooks being consistent between renders, so conditional calls can lead to unexpected behavior.

+- Use Hooks for Each Related Stateful Logic:
+If you have multiple separate stateful logic in a component, use multiple hooks to manage each of them independently.
+Don't try to combine unrelated stateful logic into a single hook.

+- Follow the Naming Convention:
+React hooks are conventionally named with a prefix of "use" (e.g., useState, useEffect, useCustomHook).
+This naming convention helps differentiate hooks from regular functions and helps with readability and understanding.

+- Don't Modify Hooks' Dependencies Array:
+When using hooks like useEffect, ensure that the dependency array is not modified from within the component.
+Modifying the dependency array can cause unexpected behavior and should be avoided.
+Instead, provide a stable array of dependencies.